 d.
-All courses presented for the minor must have a grade of at least C.
+All courses presented for the minor must have a grade of at least C-.

 A Master of Arts in Teaching program is available at St. Mary's College of Maryland after completion of the baccalaureate degree.
-Students who are interested in becoming teachers should contact the chair of the Department of Educational Studies or an education adviser in their major field of study for suggested coursework in Human Studies, Educational Studies, and their specific major.
+Students who are interested in becoming teachers should contact the chair of the Department of Educational Studies or an education adviser in their major field of study for suggested coursework in educational studies and their specific major.
 These consultations should take place during the first semester of the sophomore year.

-Iris Carter Ford (department chair), Daniel W. Ingersoll, Julia King, Bill Roberts.
-Adjunct faculty: Silas Hurry, Susan Langley, Kate Meatyard, Henry Miller, Timothy Riordan.
+Iris Carter Ford (department chair), Daniel W. Ingersoll Julia King, Bill Roberts.
+Adjunct faculty: Silas Hurry, Susan Langley, Henry Miller, Timothy Riordan, Patricia Samford.